Freitag27/techBasics1_Hannah_Freitag/final_project/README.md

 ## How to play

-Download the repository from GitHub (this one or: https://github.com/Freitag27/trembling-tunnels.git - I made an extra repository for just the game, you you don't need to download all of my projects in this repository.)
+Download the game.
+I've made an extra repository, in case you just want to download the game: https://github.com/Freitag27/trembling-tunnels.git
-Run it with python or terminal (make sure python is downloaded to your terminal) 'main.py' is the file that starts the game !
+Run it with an application that supports python, like pycharm or terminal (make sure python is downloaded to your terminal) 'main.py' is the file that starts the game !

 The following files mus be present in order for the game to work: